richluby/LinuxIntro/markdown/shellCommands.md

 > `less <file>`	:	allows a user to scroll through a file bidirectionally.
 Also implements searching functions and several enhancements over `more`.
 It does not require reading an entire file before displaying output to the screen; this allows more efficient memory usage and a faster startup time.
 > `head [-n #] <file>`	:	displays the first *n* lines of a file (default is 10). `-n` changes the number of lines displayed.
 > `tail [-n #] <file>`	:	displays the last *n* lines of a file (default is 10). `-n` changes the number of lines displayed.

+# Searching for a String

+To find a string in a an input sequence, use `grep <pattern> [file]`. `grep` provides a very in-depth searching mechanism for going through input.
+In the case of a binary file, `strings <file>` can be used to extract printable data from the file.
+Very often, data is piped to `grep` in order to search through it.

+> `grep -i <pattern>`	:	perform a case-insensitive search for the *pattern*.
+By default. `grep` is case-sensitive.
+> `grep -v <pattern>`	:	invert the match.
+Anything that does NOT match *pattern* will be marked.
+> `grep -c <pattern>`	:	count the number of lines, but do not print any other information.

 # Creating a File